izudada/simple_book_api/README.md

 ##  Documentation

-Postman documentation can be found [Here](https://documenter.getpostman.com/view/20677030/2s8ZDR7kSF)
+Postman documentation can be found [Here](https://documenter.getpostman.com/view/20677030/2sA2xh3tTw)

 ### Import Postman Collection
-You can import the postman collection "Inventory Management System.postman_collection.json" to test the endpoints locally. by importing Web "Monitor.postman_collection.json" into postman
+You can import the postman collection "Book API.postman_collection.json" to test the endpoints locally.

-Note: Postman collection also contain tests for each endpoint

 ##  Test